How to Avoid Falling into the Debt Trap

 • Emergency Fund Target: $3,000 × 6 = $18,000

-Pro Tip: Use a high-yield savings account to grow your fund with interest.
+Pro Tip: Use a high-yield savings account to grow your emergency fund and earn interest over time.

 3.3 Pay Off Debt Strategically

-1. Avalanche Method: Focus on paying off high-interest debt first while making minimum payments on others.
+• Avalanche Method: Focus on paying off high-interest debt first while making minimum payments on other debts.

-2. Snowball Method: Start with the smallest debt for quick wins and motivation.
+• Snowball Method: Tackle the smallest debts first for quick wins and motivation.

 Example Comparison of Debt Repayment: